opensearch-project/project-website/_authors/satnandi.markdown

 github: nandi-github
 ---

-Satish Nandi is the Senior Technical Product Manager for OpenSearch.
+**Satish Nandi** is a senior technical product manager for OpenSearch.